Countess-of-Chester-Hospital-NHS-FT/Non-Elective-Flow-Simulation/README.md

 ### Acknowledgements
 * This project was supported by the [HSMA programme](https://hsma.co.uk/)
-* Particular thanks to @Bergam0t for developing the Vidigi animation package and help with resolving various issues.
+* Particular thanks to [Sammi Rosser](https://github.com/Bergam0t) for developing the Vidigi animation package and help with resolving various issues.